 The full form of CD is the compact disc.
-It is a flat, tiny-rounded storage unit that can store information of up to 700 mb and 4.75 inches in diameter.
-It is compact, so it is possible to carry wherever.
-Because its consistency does not degrade with time & long duration, we could operate it countless time.
+It is a flat, tiny-rounded storage unit that can store up to 700 MB of information and is 4.75 inches in diameter.
+It is compact, so it is possible to carry it wherever.
+Because its consistency does not degrade with time & long duration, we could operate it countless times.
 CDs can store digital formats of any information, such as video, audio, text, photographs, and so on.
 The data is stored on the disc in the form of tiny notches, and when the disc is performed, the information is interpreted from an optical drive by a laser.

 A brief history of CD

-- It was first produced by two firms, Sony & Philips, respectively.
-Initially, the CD was created only for Initially, and the CD was made only for recording sound & storing.
+- It was first produced by two firms, Sony & Philips respectively.
+Initially, the CD was created only for recording sound & storing it.

 - A CD was later allowed to store collections of information on its disc as technology advanced.
-The compact disc then named as CD-ROM(Compact Disk-Read Only Memory).
+The compact disc was then named CD-ROM(Compact Disk-Read Only Memory).

-- The information stored only has the read operation but not the writing process.
-The very first CD audio player was made available to the public in Japan by Sony company.
+- The information stored only has the read operation, not the writing process.
+Sony company made the very first CD audio player to the public in Japan.

 Characteristics of CD

-- A regular Compact Disc has a diameter of around 120 millimeters (mm) and a width of 1.2 millimeters (mm).
+- A regular Compact Disc has a diameter of around 120 millimetres (mm) and a width of 1.2 millimetres (mm).

 - It consists entirely of plastic and has a shiny, glossy appearance.

-- A CD’s storage space is up to 700 MiB, that ensures that a Compact Disc can operate up to 80 minutes of sound quality.
+- A CD’s storage space is up to 700 MiB, which ensures that a Compact Disc can operate for up to 80 minutes of sound quality.